int08h/blog/content/post/to-catch-a-lying-timeserver.md

 # Why This Is Important

-Many aspects of day-to-day computing assume an accurate local clock.
-Those assumptions of correct local time extend to security-critical operations like certificate expiry, OSCP stapling, and Kerberos tickets.
+Important aspects of day-to-day computing assume an accurate local clock.
+These assumptions extend to security-critical operations like certificate expiry, OSCP stapling, and Kerberos tickets.

-The dominant internet time-sync protocol, Network Time Protocol (NTP), is showing its age:
+The dominant internet time-sync protocol, Network Time Protocol (NTP), is showing its age.
+Amongst other things:

-1. It is unauthenticated[^1] and most clients blindly trust any reply (`pool.ntp.org` anyone?).
+1. It is unauthenticated[^1] and most clients blindly trust the reply of any server (`pool.ntp.org` anyone?).
 2. Clients that find an NTP server responding with bad values have no way to prove to others that a particular server is a bad actor[^2].
-3. NTP has protocol (mis)features that can be abused to create DDoS traffic[^3].
+3. There are protocol (mis)features that can be abused to create DDoS traffic[^3].

 [^1]: Yes, there are [authentication mechanisms](https://tools.ietf.org/html/rfc5906) in NTPv4 as well as in-development NTP/PTP authentication protocols like [NTS](https://tools.ietf.org/html/draft-ietf-ntp-network-time-security-14).
 None of these have seen widespread deployment on the public internet, in mobile devices, or as out-of-the-box OS defaults.
 Furthermore these solutions require that clients unconditionally trust one or move servers and/or require computationally expensive handshakes.